 The choice of lawyer that a home buyer or seller makes can determine the success or otherwise of their deal.

-Which is why an independent recommendation is ideal, but the problem is, HOW?
+This is why an independent recommendation is ideal, but the problem is, HOW?
 Friends and family, an estate agent or broker who recommends purely on recent experience.

 Unfortunately for the consumer, many referrers and even supposedly independent comparison websites, have agreements with panel management companies.
 They manage the referral process and only choose lawyers prepared to allow the public to pay the additional fees.
 These are then passed to the referrer or comparison site.

 So is this a problem for the house buying and selling public?